srimukhp/UniRep_plusplus/README.md

 # UniRep_finetune
-A repository for fine-tuning UniRep along with feature information
+A repository for identifying protein function using protein sequence information.